 The Display network is made up of millions of websites.
 It’s a big, scary place that lacks the control afforded to you on your run of the mill SERP.
 That’s why Smart Display Campaigns are so gosh darn neat!

 Smart Display Campaigns let you target your ads to audiences and placements roughly tailored to your business.
 While less unique than, say, custom intent audiences, smart display campaigns will still help you drive conversions for your business; it’s just that instead of a manicured set of keyword and URL-based parameters, you simply trust Google to place your creative in the right spots based on account history, ad creative, and a CPA goal.

 Shameless self-promotion?
 No way!

-Our tool tailors recommendations by industry and geographic region, provides personalized competition and CPC metrics based on the historical performance of your very own AdWords account (contextually relevant information FTW), and introduces a proprietary metrical called Opportunity Score, which helps you prioritize the addition of new keywords based on their potential positive impact on your account.
+Our tool tailors recommendations by industry and geographic region, provides personalized competition and CPC metrics based on the historical performance of your very own Google Ads account (contextually relevant information FTW), and introduces a proprietary metrical called Opportunity Score, which helps you prioritize the addition of new keywords based on their potential positive impact on your account.